a-yanovskiy/python-project-lvl1/README.md

 A random number is shown to the user.
 Needs to answer "yes" if the number is even, or "no" if it isn't.

 ### Starting:
-To start Parity game use 'brain-even' command
+To start Parity game use:
+~$ brain-even

 [![asciicast](https://asciinema.org/a/vCUCiXbsvXZcBsHnbdQDv49Gv.svg)](https://asciinema.org/a/vCUCiXbsvXZcBsHnbdQDv49Gv)